eaprelsky/infodynamics/book/09_02_neural_validation.md

-# Neural Correlates Validation: Brain Mechanisms of Information Physics
+# Neural Correlates Validation: Brain Mechanisms of Information Dynamics

 *"The ultimate proof that consciousness operates as an electrical information system is finding these electrical properties operating in real brain tissue."*

-Understanding that behavioral information physics principles predict cognitive performance is just the beginning.
+Understanding that behavioral information dynamics principles predict cognitive performance is just the beginning.
 The definitive validation requires demonstrating that these electrical properties emerge from actual electrical activity in brain networks.
 Our neural validation strategy targets the fundamental question: do individual differences in information processing efficiency correspond to measurable differences in brain structure and function?

 This represents one of the most important tests of our theoretical framework.
-If information physics truly describes how consciousness operates, we should observe direct correlations between brain electrical activity and the information conductance, resistance, and voltage we measure behaviorally.
+If information dynamics truly describes how consciousness operates, we should observe direct correlations between brain electrical activity and the information conductance, resistance, and voltage we measure behaviorally.

 ## Our Neural Validation Strategy

-Building on our successful validation using the Stanford behavioral dataset, our research team recognized the critical need to identify the neural mechanisms underlying information physics.
+Building on our successful validation using the Stanford behavioral dataset, our research team recognized the critical need to identify the neural mechanisms underlying information dynamics.
 While behavioral validation demonstrates that information conductance predicts cognitive performance, neural validation would provide direct evidence that these electrical properties emerge from actual electrical activity in brain networks.

 We designed a comprehensive neural validation strategy using the **Human Connectome Project (HCP)** dataset, which provides the highest quality brain imaging data available to cognitive neuroscience.
 Our goal is to demonstrate that individual differences in information processing efficiency correspond to measurable differences in brain structure and function.